-We’ll explore who’s usually involved in mental health and addiction treatment, why they’re there, and how to find professionals who fit your recovery needs.
+Here, we’ll explore which professionals are usually involved in mental health and addiction treatment, why they’re there, and how you can find professionals who fit your recovery needs.

-When you enter a mental health or addiction treatment program, you’ll likely work with several different professionals as part of your care team.
-The range can be broad, from psychiatrists and therapists to specialists in areas like trauma-informed yoga.
-While every program is different, there are a few core healthcare professionals you’re most likely to encounter.
+When you enter into a mental health or addiction treatment program, you’ll be receiving care from a variety of professionals in the field.
+These professionals can range from psychiatrists and therapists to specialists in niche areas like trauma-informed yoga.
+While every program is different, there are a few core healthcare professionals you’ll most likely encounter.

 Here’s who they are and why they’re considered essential to your recovery:

-A therapist is a licensed mental health professional, typically with a master’s degree in counseling, social work, or marriage and family therapy (e.g., LPC, LCSW, LMFT).
-Therapists provide individual, couples, family, or group therapy, and many have additional training in specific modalities like Eye Movement Desensitization and Reprocessing (EMDR), cognitive behavioral therapy (CBT), or trauma-informed care.
+Therapists provide individual, couples, family, or group therapies, and many have additional training in specific modalities like eye movement desensitization and reprocessing (EMDR), cognitive behavioral therapy (CBT), or trauma-informed care.
 They support clients through various emotional and behavioral challenges, helping them build coping strategies, improve relationships, and enhance overall well-being.

 Therapists are trained to address issues such as grief, life transitions, substance use, trauma, and more, always emphasizing safety, healing, and client empowerment.

-A psychologist is a mental health professional1 with advanced training in human behavior, emotional processes, and mental disorders.
-Clinical psychologists hold a doctoral degree (Ph.D., Psy.D., or Ed.D.) and are licensed to assess, diagnose, and treat a wide range of psychological issues, including depression, anxiety, eating disorders, personality disorders, psychotic disorders, and more.
+A psychologist is a mental health professional with advanced training in human behavior, emotional processes, and mental disorders.1 Psychologists hold a doctoral degree (Ph.D., Psy.D., or Ed.D.) and are licensed to assess, diagnose, and treat a wide range of psychological issues, including depression, anxiety, eating disorders, personality disorders, psychotic disorders, and more.
 They often provide evidence-based therapies and may also conduct psychological testing.

 Psychologists work in diverse settings such as hospitals, clinics, rehabilitation centers, schools, and private practices.

-Licensed clinical social workers (LCSWs)2 are trained mental health professionals who support patients both clinically and practically.
-In addition to providing therapy for substance use and mental health issues, they help patients manage the real-world logistics of recovery, like securing housing, applying for benefits, or coordinating follow-up care.
+Licensed clinical social workers (LCSWs) are trained mental health professionals who support patients both clinically and practically.2 In addition to providing therapy for substance use and mental health issues, they help patients manage the real-world logistics of recovery, like securing housing, applying for benefits, or coordinating follow-up care.

 For example, if someone is transitioning out of inpatient treatment, an LCSW might help them find outpatient services, connect with support groups, or access community resources that ease the shift back into daily life.
 Their role is especially valuable for patients navigating complex systems or multiple levels of care.

-Medical providers attend to medical recovery needs, like managing withdrawals, side effects of substance use or medications, and ensuring any co-occurring conditions like diabetes stay treated while you’re recovering.
+Medical providers attend to medical recovery needs, like managing the detox process, treating side effects of substance use, or providing medications while ensuring any co-occurring physical health conditions (e.g., diabetes, high cholesterol) are simultaneously treated during your recovery.
 Medical providers include doctors, nurses, psychiatric nurse practitioners, and other medical staff.
 Doctors and physicians can diagnose mental health disorders and provide some mental health services, including brief interventions, but typically, they’ll refer you to specialists or another level of care.

 Their referral can often get you in quicker and help ensure treatment is covered by health insurance.
 Some health care providers, clinics, and rehabs may require a referral to begin treatment—check with admissions staff if this is necessary.